API Reference

 {

-"result": "To validate an email address with zod, you can use the `z.string().email()` method:\n\n```typescript\nimport { z } from 'zod';\n\nconst emailSchema = z.string().email();\n\nconst result = emailSchema.parse('user@example.com');\n```\n\nThis will validate that the string is a valid email format according to RFC 5322."
+"response": "To validate an email address with zod, you can use the `z.string().email()` method:\n\n```typescript\nimport { z } from 'zod';\n\nconst emailSchema = z.string().email();\n\nconst result = emailSchema.parse('user@example.com');\n```\n\nThis will validate that the string is a valid email format according to RFC 5322.",

 }Behavior